simeononsecurity/simeononsecurity.ch/content/articles/how-to-protect-yourself-from-social-engineering/index.en.md

 ## Be Wary of Suspicious Emails and Phone Calls

 Emails and phone calls are common mediums through which social engineering attacks are launched.
-It is crucial to exercise caution and be vigilant when interacting with these communication channels.
+You need to exercise caution and be vigilant when interacting with these communication channels.
 Here are some tips to help you identify and avoid falling victim to such attacks:

 1. **Verify the Sender:** Before clicking on any links or opening attachments in emails, **verify the sender's authenticity**.
 Check the email address carefully for any signs of spoofing or phishing attempts.